gardener/etcd-druid/docs/proposals/04-etcd-member-custom-resource.md

 The authors wish to instead align themselves with the [K8S API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status) and choose to use `EtcdMember` custom resource and capture the status of each member in `Status` field of this resource.
 This has the following advantages:

-* `Spec` represents a desired state of a resource and what we capture is the `As-Is` state of a resource which `Status` is meant to capture.
-Therefore semantically using `Status` is the correct choice.
+* `Spec` represents a desired state of a resource and what is intended to be captured is the `As-Is` state of a resource which `Status` is meant to capture.
+Therefore, semantically using `Status` is the correct choice.

 * Not mis-using `Spec` now to represent `As-Is` state provides us with a choice to extend the custom resource with any future need for a `Spec` a.k.a desired state.